-"It will do just fine," Lady Tremaine snapped, her smile maniacal.
+Lady Tremaine grinned all the same.
+"It will do just fine as long as we get off this rock!"
 The Doctor could hear all three of their stomachs growling, though he didn't know if he was just hearing things.
 Regardless, he knew that if they stepped inside it could mean the end.
 With little options for them, the desperate creatures didn't care how small the opportunity, because if it got them away then they were home free.

 A subtle peek inside the Doctor's ship stopped the alien in her tracks as her offspring waited for her to enter.
 The golden light that escaped the TARDIS's doors almost seemed welcoming, yet the aliens were in a state of shock and bewilderment at what stood before them.
 "Children… you won't believe this…"

 Lady Tremaine shoved her form through the doors as Anastasia and Drizella hesitantly stood just outside, the Doctor barely inches from the runway to the control panel.
 He sensed the daughters' curiosity, and with them distracted he broke away, running into the TARDIS as fast as he could.

 "Hey!" called one of them, racing inside the blue box in an effort to catch the Doctor.
 Before Lady Tremaine could even react to the situation, the Doctor was already at the control panel, flipping buttons every which way and that, startling the elder female at his speed.
 With one final swipe of a lever, the TARDIS abruptly hummed to life as lights dimmed ever so slightly, turning red and yellow in alarm.
 The doors to the ship closed suddenly, trapping everyone inside.